LaggySon/Staffer/README.md

-THIS README IS TEMPORARY AND CREATED BY CHATGPT

 # Staffer

 Staffer is an application that helps you manage and staff events that rely on a diverse, constantly changing pool of freelancers